Court sentences man to 20 years in prison for raping minor in Ballia | Law-Order

 A man has been sentenced to 20 years' rigorous imprisonment for raping a nine-year-old girl in July, officials said on Friday.

-Superintendent of Police RK Nayyar also imposed a fine of Rs one lakh on the convict Sunil Kumar.
+Superintendent of Police R K Nayyar said the court also imposed a fine of Rs 1 lakh on convict Sunil Kumar.

 The convict has been sentenced to 20 years of imprisonment, Nayyar said.